mnot/I-D/dnsop-onion-tld/draft.md

 5. Authoritative DNS Servers: Authoritative servers SHOULD respond to queries for .onion with NXDOMAIN.

-6. DNS Server Operators: Operators SHOULD NOT try to configure an authoritative DNS server to answer queries for .onion.
+6. DNS Server Operators: Operators SHOULD NOT configure an authoritative DNS server to answer queries for .onion.
 If they do so, client software is likely to ignore any results (see above).

 7. DNS Registries/Registrars: Registrars MUST NOT register .onion names; all such requests MUST be denied.